ab25cq/neo-c/README.md

 tuple2<T,bool> can be used like Reult<T>

-If you MACRO, you use like Result<T>
+If you use MACRO, you use like Result<T>

 ```
 #include <neo-c.h>